mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ## How to open a new role

-Hiring Managers should confirm with your team's [MLT](https://handbook.mattermost.com/operations/operations/mlt-cadence#introduction-to-mlt) that your new headcount requisition has been approved.
+Hiring Managers should confirm with their team's [MLT](https://handbook.mattermost.com/operations/operations/mlt-cadence#introduction-to-mlt) that the new headcount requisition has been approved.

 Hiring plans are created twice a year, and reviewed every quarter.
 Hiring Managers and department leads can request additional headcount by completing an Issue/Solution Proposal and sharing with Ian Tien and Aneal Vallurupalli.